centdollar/ATDCS_Assembler/README.md

 ~~~

 ### MultipleSources:
 This test case will compile two seperate assembly files into one mif file.
 Labels are global within this context, so a call from one assembly file to another does work.
 The source code for the two assembly files are shown below.
+This test case should result in a successful assembly and show two sections of code translated to machine code.

 #### File1
 ~~~